MicrosoftDocs/memdocs/memdocs/configmgr/sum/get-started/install-a-software-update-point.md

 - **Do not synchronize from Microsoft Update or upstream data source**: Use this setting to manually synchronize software updates when the software update point at the top-level site is disconnected from the Internet.
 For more information, see [Synchronize software updates from a disconnected software update point](synchronize-software-updates-disconnected.md).

 You can also configure whether to create WSUS reporting events on the **Synchronization Source** page of the wizard or on the **Sync Settings** tab in Software Update Point Component Properties.
-Configuration Manager doesn't use these events; therefore, you will normally choose the default setting **Do not create WSUS reporting events**.
+Configuration Manager doesn't use these events; therefore, you'll normally choose the default setting **Do not create WSUS reporting events**.

 ## Synchronization schedule